abentley/oaf/README.md

   * [foxtrot](https://blog.developer.atlassian.com/stop-foxtrots-now/) "merges"

 Users interoperating with Git users may wish to reduce their use of `merge`.
+Note that using `rebase` in place of `merge` can also hamper interoperability, so this a catch-22, but one that Git users have long accepted.

 # History
 Nit draws some inspiration from my previous work on the